 OTHER ATTRACTIONS TO SEE IN THE SURROUNDINGS

-When we travel during winter, in order to enjoy the most out of the shorter days, we usually make some sandwiches or buy some snacks at the supermarket, so we do not to have to stop for lunch, losing some valuable hours of sunlight.
-These precious hours allowed us to do some more sightseeing after visiting the castle.
-Indeed, there are some options of what to do after visiting the castles, all of them depending on how much time you’ve got and how much you are willing to walk.
+When we travel during winter, in order to enjoy the most out of the shorter days, we usually make some sandwiches or buy some snacks at the supermarket, so we do not to need to stop for lunch, losing some valuable hours of sunlight.
+These precious hours allowed us to visit some more sightseeings.
+Indeed, there are some options of what to do (apart from the castles), all of them depending on how much time you’ve got and how much you are willing to walk.
 We did not do all of this on the same day, but we will highlight them as options, so you can choose what you feel more like doing: